Leandre Waldo, Director of Media Relations

 "Many of the programs have limited space, so we are encouraging students and their families to sign up early to ensure a spot this summer," he added.

 The Annual Young Writer's Conference, May 22-24: The weekend offers a chance for dedicated young writers to live on the Champlain College campus, meet others who share their passion for storytelling, and study writing with celebrated authors and teachers.
 Participants will take part in more than 10 hours of intensive workshops in fiction, poetry, songwriting, creative nonfiction, script writing, and environmental writing; exchange and critique manuscripts; listen to faculty readings; attend interactive craft sessions; and share work with the Champlain College Young Writers community.
 Speakers and performers include award-winning novelist and memoirist, Diana Abu-Jaber, Michael Chorney and his literary jazz ensemble, and Vermont slam champion Geof Hewitt.
 High school teachers and parents are welcome to this program as chaperones, and are invited to participate in all events and take part in their own adult writing workshop.
 Students should apply by Feb.
 17, 2015.
-More information about the event and application can be found here.

 The Governor's Institute of Vermont residential program for IT and Digital Media at Champlain College, June 20-28: Students who have completed their freshman, sophomore, or junior year of high school are invited to attend.
 The goal of the program is to help students develop their skills and understanding of the emergent digital landscape as it relates to technology and design.
 Participants will interact with many tools that professional developers and designers work with.
 Hardware, software and code will be utilized to create graphics, animation, interactive design, user interfaces, communication, products, and visual art.
 Those attending will work closely with college faculty who have extensive expertise and professional connections in the field.
 More information about this program and the application can be found here.